Kelvin Kight

-Kelvin Jerome Kight (born July 2, 1982) is an American former college and professional football player who was a wide receiver in the National Football League (NFL) for 4 seasons during the early 2000s.
-Kight played college football for the University of Florida, and thereafter, he played professionally for the Green Bay Packer and New England Patriots of the NFL.
+Kelvin Jerome Kight (born July 2, 1982) is an American former professional football player who was a wide receiver in the National Football League (NFL).
+Kight played college football for the Florida Gators, and thereafter, he played in the NFL for the Green Bay Packer and New England Patriots.

-Early years
+Early life

 Kight was born in Atlanta, Georgia.
 He attended Lithonia High School in Lithonia, Georgia, and played high school football for the Lithonia Bulldogs.

 College career

-Kight accepted an athletic scholarship to attend the University of Florida in Gainesville, Florida, where he played for coach Steve Spurrier and coach Ron Zook's Florida Gators football teams from 2000 to 2003.
+Kight accepted an athletic scholarship to attend the University of Florida in Gainesville, Florida, where he played for coach Steve Spurrier and coach Ron Zook's Gators teams from 2000 to 2003.
 Memorably, he caught six passes for 132 yards against the Florida State Seminoles in 2002.
 As a senior in 2003, he led the Gators with thirty-nine receptions for a total of 591 yards.